cpfaff/Open-Science-Thesis/README.md

 In order to get a title-page you need to set the contents of the title-page fields in your preamble.
-As the class defines defaults for each of the fields, you need to set the content to empty if you decide not to use a field.
+As the class defines defaults for each of the fields, you need to set the content of a field to empty if you decide not to use it.

 ```latex
 \ostSetContent{Title}{My own title}